linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Alias [(https://data.linz.govt.nz/table/51982)](https://data.linz.govt.nz/table/51982)
 ### Description:
-Individual proprietors may have one or more alternate names or (aliases).
-This entity stores all of the alternate names used by an individual proprietor.
-Corporate proprietors can not have aliases.<br>
+Individual registered owners may have one or more alternate names or aliases.
+This entity stores all of the alternate names used by an individual registered owner.
+Corporate owners can not have aliases.<br>
 __IMPORTANT__: LINZ would like to remind users that the Privacy Act applies to personal information contained within this dataset, particularly when used in conjunction with other public data.
 See the [LINZ Licence For Personal Data 2.1](https://data.linz.govt.nz/license/linz-licence-personal-data-21/)
 __Please ensure your use of this data does not breach any conditions of the Act.__

 __Data Element__   | __Type (max. size)__   | __Notes__
 :-----------|:-----------|:-----------------------------------
-__*ID*__           | INTEGER                | Unique identifier for an alias (Primary Key) PRP_ID             | INTEGER                | Identifier of the proprietor whose alias this is.
+__*ID*__           | INTEGER                | Unique identifier for an alias (Primary Key) PRP_ID             | INTEGER                | Identifier of the registered owner whose alias this is.
-SURNAME            | VARCHAR(100)           | The surname of an alias for a proprietor.
+SURNAME            | VARCHAR(100)           | The surname of an alias for a registered owner.
-OTHER_NAMES        | VARCHAR(100)           | The first and subsequent names of an alias for a proprietor.
+OTHER_NAMES        | VARCHAR(100)           | The first and subsequent names of an alias for a registered owner.

 ## Appellation [(https://data.linz.govt.nz/table/51590)](https://data.linz.govt.nz/table/51590)
 ### Description: